KateR14/CLOSER_KR/basic-unit1.1/  what-is-data.md

 ## Data as a research object

-Through this course we will use the terms: Concept, Measure and Data
+Through this course, we will use the terms: Concept, Measure and Data

   ``` mermaid